rdx0120/NetworkSniffer/README.md

 ```

-## Limitation:
+## Future Features:

 - HTTPS Traffic Analysis: Currently, the tool cannot decrypt or analyze HTTPS traffic.
 Future updates aim to include support for SSL/TLS decryption with proper certificate handling.**

-- Data Logging: Real time analysis is supported, but logging or exporting captured packets for later review is not yet implemented.
+- Data Logging: Along with Real time analysis, I also plan to implement logging or exporting of captured packets for better review.

-- Protocol Support: The tool primarily focuses on HTTP and ARP-based traffic.
-Expanding support for additional protocols like DNS, FTP, and SMTP is in development.
+- Protocol Support: For now, the tool primarily focuses on HTTP and ARP-based traffic.
+Will address these limitations by expanding support for additional protocols like DNS, FTP, and SMTP.